 Tonette Fornillos (author) from The City of Generals on July 17, 2012:

 Hello Rachel.
 That moment you felt better from the helpful read, it had boost you tons of positive energy.
 Pretty small things that we don't usually bother appreciating, but the biggest help our heart and mind would always thank us for.
 Your comment made me happy, thank you for sharing.
 Best of health and tons of smiles! :=)

-Rachel Koski Nielsen from from PA, now homesteading in MN on July 17, 2012:
+Rachel Koski Nielsen from Pennsylvania to Minnesota on July 17, 2012:

 Wow this was really good reading, and very helpful to me right now.
 Like others I'm sure, I know burnout all too well.
 Voted up and useful, AND it made me feel better :)